Ashrithhn/glad-cell-firebase-apk/README.md

     pnpm dev
     ```

 4. Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.
+Check the terminal where you ran `npm run dev` for any error messages, especially Firebase configuration errors.

 ## Project Structure